Busia, Kenya

-Location
+Geography

 Busia, Kenya is located in Busia County, approximately 451 km, by road, northwest of Nairobi, Kenya's capital and largest city.
 This location is immediately east of Busia, Uganda.
 The coordinates of Busia, Kenya are: 00°27'48.0"N, 34°06'19.0"E (Latitude:0.463333; Longitude:34.105278).
 Busia, Kenya sits at an average elevation of 1227 m, above sea level.

 Overview

-The towns of Busia, Kenya and Busia, Uganda are very busy border towns on Kenya's border with Uganda.
+The towns of Busia, Kenya and Busia, Uganda are border towns on Kenya's border with Uganda.
 The towns of Malaba, Kenya and Malaba, Uganda, approximately 29 km to the north, along with the Busia megalopolis account for the bulk of trade and human traffic between the two East African Community countries.

-It is expected that in May 2016, the construction of a one-stop-border-crossing between Busia, Kenya and Busia, Uganda will conclude.
-The construction on the Uganda side was completed in May 2016, and that on the Kenya side concluded in July 2017.
-The common upgraded border crossing is expected to be commissioned on Saturday 24 February 2018, jointly by presidents Uhuru Kenyatta of Kenya and Yoweri Museveni of Uganda.
+In July 2017, the construction of a one-stop-border-crossing between Busia, Kenya and Busia, Uganda was concluded.
+The construction on the Uganda side was completed in May 2016.
+The common upgraded border crossing was commissioned in February 2018, jointly by former president Uhuru Kenyatta of Kenya and president Yoweri Museveni of Uganda.

 In 2021 it was reported that large quantities of Ugandan sugar were being smuggled into Kenya through Busia.
-Sugar in Kenya was more expensive but the failure of Kenyan sugar production meant that sugar could achieve an even high price.
+Sugar in Kenya was more expensive and the failure of Kenyan sugar production industries meant that sugar could achieve an even higher price.

 Population

-The 2009 Kenyan census recorded Busia's population as 51,981.
+The 2019 Kenyan census recorded Busia's population as 71,886.